Original Air Date: September 8, 1966

 “Morals are for men, not gods.”

-In this episode, the USS Enterprise intends to probe beyond the galaxy’s barrier when a distress call is received from the S.S.
+In this episode, the USS Enterprise intends to probe beyond the galaxy’s barrier when the impossible happens –a distress call is received from the S.S.
 Valiant, a ship that has been missing for over two centuries.
-Captain Kirk and Mr. Spock are in the midst of an “irritating” game of three-dimensional chess which Kirk wins (while Spock suddenly experiences a “human emotion”) and Kirk is called away to monitor the distress signal.
-The Valiant is found to be within the Enterprise’s tractor beam range but it is revealed to be no larger than an escape pod.
-When the small vessel is beamed aboard, it is revealed to be merely an old disaster recorder, it was likely jettisoned during an emergency crisis.
-Spock begins reviewing the badly burned tapes and Kirk orders a staff presence on the bridge where we are introduced to the Enterprise’s life sciences division including a new psychiatrist, Dr. Elizabeth Dehner (Sally Kellerman) who was previously brought aboard at the Aldaboran Colony to study the effects of space travel on the crew.
+Captain Kirk and Mr. Spock are in the midst of an “irritating” game of three-dimensional chess (a rare moment in which Spock suddenly experiences a “human emotion”), a game which Kirk wins, when Kirk is suddenly called away to monitor the distress signal.
+We learn that the Valiant is found to be within the Enterprise’s tractor beam range but once beamed aboard, it is revealed to be no larger than an escape pod and is shown to be nothing more than an old disaster recorder which was likely jettisoned during an emergency crisis.
+Spock begins reviewing the badly burned tapes from the recorder and Kirk orders a staff presence on the bridge where we are introduced to the Enterprise’s life sciences division which includes a new psychiatrist, Dr. Elizabeth Dehner (Sally Kellerman) who was previously brought aboard at the Aldabaran Colony (also spelled “Aldebaron”) to study the effects of space travel on the crew.

 While investigating the tapes, Spock discovers something unusual.
-The Valiant had encountered a force field at the edge of the galaxy and shortly thereafter crew members began frantically searching their records for information on extra-sensory-perception (ESP).
+The Valiant had encountered a forcefield at the edge of the galaxy and crew members began frantically searching their records for information on extra-sensory-perception (ESP).
 The captain of the Valiant then ordered the ship to self-destruct.
-This foreshadowing seems to be an ominous omen for the Enterprise which is headed along the same path as the Valiant.
-When Kirk directs the Enterprise to exit the galaxy they encounter a similar explosive field which causes an electric storm inside the ship.
-Several people die and two crew members are struck by the electric field.
-Their names are Dr. Dehner and Gary Mitchell (an old friend of Kirk’s from the Academy days who apparently once introduced Kirk to a blonde woman he nearly married –perhaps Carol Marcus with whom he had a son per Star Trek II: The Wrath of Khan.
-Mitchell is played by Gary Lockwood).
+This ominous discovery offers some ominous foreshadowing for the Enterprise which is headed along the same path as the Valiant.
+When Kirk directs the Enterprise to exit the galaxy they encounter a similarly explosive field which causes an electric storm inside the ship.
+Several people die and two crew members are struck by the electric field –Dr. Dehner and the ship’s helmsman named Gary Mitchell (an old friend of Kirk’s from the Academy days who apparently once introduced Kirk to a blonde woman he nearly married –perhaps a reference to Carol Marcus with whom he had a son per Star Trek II: The Wrath of Khan; Gary Mitchell is played by Gary Lockwood).
 After the electrical shock, Mitchell’s eyes suddenly appear shiny and he behaves strangely.
-He reads books like Spinoza’s Ethics at an astounding speed, and he now possesses the ability to drop his own vital signs.
+He reads tapes of classic books stored in the Enterprise’s data library at an astounding speed, like Spinoza’s Ethics, and he now possesses the ability to drop his own vital signs.
 He correctly predicts a problem within the starboard impulse packs aboard the Enterprise without physically inspecting them himself.
 His telepathic powers begin growing exponentially with each passing moment.
 There is a fascinating scene wherein Kirk convenes his officers to discuss the matter and to deliberate on next steps.
-At the table, Dr. Dehner represents the optimist –she is in favor of embracing Mitchell a ‘new and evolved’ human being who can become perfected, and so she thinks Mitchell should be studied rather than discarded, while Spock represents a pessimist –he is primarily concerned with the dangers of an all-powerful human being onboard the Enterprise and the threat unchecked god-like abilities pose to the ship.
-Kirk mulls over the options.
-Personally, I love seeing scenes like this in which characters are smart, competent, and generally behaving like adults while reasoning about the best approach forward.
-These moments of steady discussions are almost wholly absent from our present-day cinematic landscape –consider the endless explosions and breakneck pace of the “Kelvin Timeline” Star Trek movies.
+At the table, Dr. Dehner represents the optimist –she is in favor of embracing Mitchell a “new and evolved” human being who can become perfected, and so she thinks Mitchell should be studied rather than discarded, while Spock represents a pessimist in this discussion –he is primarily concerned with the dangers of an all-powerful human being onboard the Enterprise and the threat that unchecked god-like abilities might pose to the ship.
+Kirk mulls over the two options.
+Personally, I love seeing these kinds of scenes in which characters are intelligently reasoning with one another about the best path forward.
+These moments of steady discussion are almost wholly absent from our present-day cinematic landscape –consider the endless explosions and breakneck pace of the “Kelvin Timeline” Star Trek movies.
+They are fun but not exactly cerebral.

-At any rate, the Enterprise approaches Delta Vega, a desolate and abandoned mining planet rich in minerals but uninhabited.
-Kirk and Spock tranquilize and temporarily imprison Mitchell on Delta Vega within an abandoned facility, even as his powers continue to grow stronger.
-Crewman Kelso is left behind to potentially detonate the self-destruct button on Delta Vega before being beamed back, thus destroying Mitchell and his dangerous powers, but Mitchell quickly kills Kelso by strangling him with loose wiring (using his ESP powers from afar).
-Meanwhile Dr. Dehner’s powers have also started to develop.
-Like Mitchell, her eyes also appear shiny and silvery.
-Then Mitchell and Dr. Dehner flee the facility to live ‘like gods’ in this new world while Kirk chases them down.
-Notably, in order for them to become ‘like gods’ they must become powerful and therefore evil in the Nietzschean sense.
+At any rate, the Enterprise approaches Delta Vega, a desolate and abandoned mining planet that is rich in minerals but uninhabited (it contains a “lithium-cracking station”).
+Kirk and Spock tranquilize and temporarily imprison Mitchell on Delta Vega inside an abandoned facility.
+At the same time, Mitchell’s powers continue to grow stronger.
+Lt.
+Lee Kelso is left behind to potentially detonate the self-destruct button on Delta Vega before being beamed back to the ship, thus hopefully destroying Mitchell and his dangerous powers, but Mitchell quickly kills Kelso before any detonation can occur by strangling him with a bit of loose wiring (using his ESP powers from afar).
+Meanwhile Dr. Dehner’s own powers have also started to develop.
+Like Mitchell, her eyes have begun to appear shiny and silvery.
+From here, Mitchell and Dr. Dehner become mysteriously aligned.
+They flee the facility together to live “like gods” in this new world while Kirk chases them down.
+Notably, in order for them to become “like gods” they must become powerful and therefore evil in the Nietzschean sense.
 At any rate, in the ensuing dramatic conflict between Mitchell and Kirk, Dr. Dehner bears witness to Lord Acton’s maxim: “Power corrupts; absolute power corrupts absolutely.”
-In the end, Dr. Dehner helps Kirk defeat Mitchell when she is persuaded of his villainy (she watches as Kirk is forced to bow at the feet of Mitchell) –Kirk kills the monstrous powers within Mitchell the god while also begging forgiveness from Mitchell the man.
+In the end, Dr. Dehner helps Kirk defeat Mitchell when she is persuaded of his villainy (she watches as Kirk is forced to bow at the feet of Mitchell) –in the ensuing scuffle, Kirk kills the monstrous powers within Mitchell (the god) while also begging forgiveness from Mitchell (the man).
 Following the battle with Mitchell, Dr. Dehner lies in the dirt and before she dies she leaves Kirk with some ominous words:

 “I’m sorry.
 You can’t know what it’s like to be almost a god.”

 Once back aboard the Enterprise, Kirk omits this whole escapade from his log by simply stating that both Mitchell and Dr. Dehner died while performing their jobs in the line of duty.
-Neither of them asked for this to happen and they deserve to have their immaculate service record preserved.
+Neither of them asked for this to happen them and Kirk intends preserve their immaculate service.
 Not revealing the full truth can actually serve a good purpose in deep space.
+The episode closes as Spock admits, “I felt for him, too.”
+And a smiling Kirk replies, “I believe there’s some hope for you after all, Mr. Spock.”

 My Thoughts on “Where No Man Has Gone Before”